kakaoenterprise/terraform-provider-kakaocloud/docs/data-sources/load_balancer_l7_policy_rule.md

 The `kakaocloud_load_balancer_l7_policy_rule` data source retrieves details about a specific rule within a KakaoCloud Load Balancer L7 Policy.
 It returns attributes such as the rule type, comparison method, key/value conditions, inversion flag, and current provisioning/operating status.

-Use this data source when you need to:- Reference an existing L7 policy rule in your Terraform configuration by its ID.
+Use this data source when you need to:

+- Reference an existing L7 policy rule in your Terraform configuration by its ID.
 - Dynamically obtain rule attributes (e.g., type, key/value, compare type) without hardcoding them.
 - Validate that an L7 policy rule is correctly configured before applying or updating listener policies.